mbykov/relax/Readme.md

 Relax is a small  [component](http://github.com/component/component) and node.js module.

 Relax is a high-level CouchDB client on a top of [superagent](http://github.com/visionmedia/superagent).
-It's goal is to help you write not so criminally-long http-requests in Couch style, leaving the rest of a heavy job to powerful superagent.
+It's goal is to help you write not so criminally-long http-requests in Couch style, leaving the rest of a heavy job to a powerful superagent.
 It can be a lightweight replacement of a [jquery.couch.js](https://github.com/apache/couchdb/tree/master/share/www/script) and has almost the same methods.
-Yet except those that are easier and more reasonable to be used in the console.
+Except those that are easier and more reasonable to be used in the console.
 And it is is tiny ~ 10K as non-minified component, and ~20K in standalone form.

 ## Usage